srk-ullagallu/notes/k8s/workloads/intro.md

 # Why K8s
 Containers are an excellent way to bundle and run applications, but they lack mechanisms for high availability (HA), scalability, and auto-healing.
 This is where Kubernetes (K8s) comes into play.
 It provides a robust framework that efficiently manages failover, HA, and scalability.

+Deployable means "ready to be launched or executed in a system."

 **Features**
 `Service Discovery & LB`